villekf/OMEGA-doc/docs/source/technical.rst

 ^^^^^^^^^

-For http://www.opengatecollaboration.org/[GATE] data, the data import is separate for LMF, ASCII and ROOT.
+For http://www.opengatecollaboration.org/[GATE] data, the data import is separate for LMF (not supported anymore), ASCII and ROOT.

 In LMF, the data import is done in a C++ file (https://github.com/villekf/OMEGA/blob/master/source/gate_lmf_matlab.cpp[``gate_lmf_matlab.cpp``])